Space Policy Institute Alumna Jenn Makins with Astronaut Sunita Williams

-RAPHAEL PERRINO is a first year student at the Space Policy Institute.
-He graduated from James Madison University in 2009 with an M.S. in Technical and Scientific Communication and currently works for SAIC as a Technical Writer-Editor.
+RAPHAEL PERRINO is a second year student at the Space Policy Institute.
+He graduated from James Madison University in 2009 with an M.S. in Technical and Scientific Communication and currently works for SAIC as a Technical Writer.
 In 2010, he co-founded a STEM-centered non-profit organization, Friends of Arlington's David M. Brown Planetarium.
 He led online operations for the non-profit and helped raise over $430,000 to save the planetarium from closure.
 He currently serves on the Board of Directors, coordinating speaking engagements, NASA star parties, and monthly public programs.
 In 2011, he founded saveJWST, leading a successful grassroots effort to mobilize support and restore funding to the James Webb Space Telescope.
 In August 2014, Perrino was published in the conference proceedings of the AIAA Space and Astronautics Forum and Exposition (SPACE 2014) and presented “Is JFK-Style Leadership the Catalyst?” at the conference in San Diego, California.

-JORDAN SOTUDEH is a first year student at the Space Policy Institute.
+JORDAN SOTUDEH is a second year student at the Space Policy Institute.
 He studied at La Sorbonne and New York University, where he received a B.A. in International Relations (Honors), Anthropology, French, a minor in Creative Writing and a certificate in Political Economy, graduating magna cum laude in 2012.
 His thesis paper, published in Inquiry, uses statistical analyses to test the effects of the Internet on antigovernment demonstrations around the globe.
-Jordan has worked with CyberDissidents.org, iSpaces cloud computing, MaisonRouge artists in Paris, Belize Valley Archaeological Reconnaisance, LitWorld grass-roots education, IMUNA, and currently serves as Staff Assistant at the Space Policy Institute and Researcher for the 2014 Space Security Index as well as in the Office of the Under Secretary of Defense for Policy (OUSD(P)), Space Policy.
+Jordan has worked with CyberDissidents.org, iSpaces cloud computing, MaisonRouge artists in Paris, Belize Valley Archaeological Reconnaisance, LitWorld grass-roots education, IMUNA, and currently serves as Researcher for the 2014 Space Security Index as well as in the Office of the Under Secretary of Defense for Policy (OUSD(P)), Space Policy.